duxan/cordova-plugin-lightbluebean/README.md

 =============================================

 This plugin is HTML5 port of [BITalino Java SDK](https://github.com/BITalinoWorld/java-sdk).
-Java SDK version is 1.1.-SNAPSHOT and it is provided with the plugin.
+Java SDK version is 1.1.-SNAPSHOT (built as dependency via gradle).

-If features basic BITalino protocol and utilities for read/write from BITalino devices, for ANDROID only.
+If features basic BITalino protocol, for ANDROID only.

 Bluetooth connection management is not included.